-If you’re looking for a unique DIY holiday card project, the search is over.
-This holiday card tutorial will quickly become a favorite because of the delightful cut-out!
+If you’re looking for a unique DIY holiday card project, consider this beauty.
+This holiday card tutorial will quickly become a favorite because of the delightful cutout!
 When your recipient receives the card, he or she can simply remove the ornament from the center and hang it on their tree.

 Not only are you sending a holiday card, then, but you’re also sending a unique ornament!
-In this blog post, you’ll find detailed instructions that will teach you exactly how to create this cool little project.
+In this article, you’ll find detailed instructions and a video that will teach you exactly how to create this cool little project.
 Make yourself some hot cocoa, set aside 30-45 minutes to tune out the world, and you’re all set to go!

-Line up your 5″x7″ piece of watercolor paper over the large rectangle surrounding the ornament in the template.
-If your watercolor paper has a smooth side, the smooth side should be on top (not facing the template).
+Line up the 5″x7″ piece of watercolor paper over the large rectangle surrounding the ornament in the template.
 Hold the template and the watercolor paper over a bright window or a light box.
 You should now be able to see the ornament through the watercolor paper.
-Use a pencil to trace over the ornament.
+Then, use a pencil to trace over the ornament.

 For this step, you can customize and be as creative as you want to!
 The important thing is to make sure that your holiday message stays within the ornament.
-In the example below, I created diagonal Kaitlin Style calligraphy using the ombré watercolor calligraphy technique.
-However, I encourage you to use the calligraphy or hand-lettering style and message that appeals to you!
+In the example below, I created diagonal Kaitlin Style calligraphy using the watercolor calligraphy technique.
+Feel free to use the calligraphy style and the message that most appeals to you!